lwjglgamedev/lwjglbook-bookcontents-leg/chapter14/chapter14.md

 ![Height map indices I](heightmap_indices_i.png)

-When we define the second vertex (V01), ), we define the indices of the two triangles shaded in red, but when we define the third vertex (V02) we do not need to define more indices, the triangles have already been defined.
+When we are processing the second vertex (V01), we define the indices of the two triangles shaded in red.
+But, when we are processing the the third vertex (V02) we do not need to define more indices, the triangles for that row have already been defined.

 ![Height map indices II](heightmap_indices_ii.png)

 You can easily see how the process continues for the rest of vertices.
-Now, once we have created all the vertex positions, the texture coordinates and the indices we just need to create a ```Mesh``` and the associated Material with all that data.
+Now, once we have created all the vertices positions, the texture coordinates and the indices we just need to create a ```Mesh``` and the associated ```Material``` with all that data.

 ```java
 float[] posArr = Utils.listToArray(positions);